 Do you feel called to create meaningful change?
-If so, UCF’s master’s in counseling program provides the knowledge and know-how to guide others through life’s challenges, support emotional well-being and foster resilience in individuals and communities.
-Choose from two distinct specializations — Clinical Mental Health Counseling or School Counseling — where you’ll graduate prepared to turn purpose into practice as either a licensed professional counselor or certified school counselor.
+If so, UCF’s master’s in counseling program provides the knowledge and know-how to foster resilience in individuals and communities.
+Choose from two distinct specializations — Clinical Mental Health Counseling or School Counseling — where you’ll graduate prepared to turn purpose into practice.

-At UCF, you’ll learn from expert faculty with deep experience addressing trauma, addiction, chronic illness, child and adolescent therapy, and more — offering you broad exposure and the opportunity to find your own professional path.
-They’ll become your mentors and biggest cheerleaders, coaching, supporting and challenging you to grow into ethical, effective, self-reflective practitioners.
+At UCF, you’ll learn from expert faculty with deep experience addressing trauma, addiction, chronic illness, child and adolescent therapy, and more — offering you the opportunity to find your own professional path.
+They’ll become your mentors and biggest cheerleaders, challenging you to grow into ethical, self-reflective practitioners.

 Throughout the program, you’ll build skills in active listening, clinical assessment, ethical decision-making and interpersonal communication — while deepening your self-awareness, emotional intelligence and cultural competence.
 You’ll also be introduced to both time-tested and innovative approaches to counseling, from evidence-based practices to integrated health approaches.